ForgeRock/PSD2-Accelerators/README.md

 * endpoint-obPaymentIntent (custom endpoint that manages all the PISP consent scenarios)
 * endpoint-obTpp (custom endpoint for the TPP registration flow)

-The custom endpoints included in the IDM package:
+The custom scripts included in the IDM package:
 * config.js (contains the configurable parameters used inside the all other scripts: AM server details, IDM server details, IG server details, Resource Server details, OBIE IDM Managed Objects, OBIE AM Policy Configs)
 * fr_am_utils.js (contains definition of the AM specific methods for the policy creation)
 * mainOBHandler.js (main script that is called from the custom endpoints and which then forwards the logic to the right script according to the current scenario)